Justice Party (Turkey)

 The Justice Party (Adalet Partisi, AP) was a Turkish political party prominent in the 1960s and 1970s.
 A descendant of the Democrat Party, the AP was dominated by Süleyman Demirel, who served six times as prime minister, and was in office at the time of the military coup on 12 September 1980.
 Along with all other political parties in Turkey, the Justice Party was suppressed in the immediate aftermath of the coup.
 It was subsequently re-established as the True Path Party in 1983.

-Justice Party was a liberal conservative party.
+The Justice Party was a Turkish nationalist and liberal conservative party.
 It advocated Kemalist principles, parliamentary democracy and a market economy.
 It strongly supported membership in NATO and close relations with the United States.

 History

 Establishment

 With the 1960 coup d'état, Turkey's generals disbanded the formerly dominant Democrat Party.
 They could not, however, entirely dismantle the vast grassroots organization that this party had left behind.
 Democrat Party officials were based in many of the squatter neighborhoods in Turkey's larger cities, and would quickly incorporate newly arrived Anatolian migrants into the party's fold.
 A number of parties soon emerged to reclaim this newly partyless Democrat voting bloc.
 The Justice Party was one of these neo-Democratic parties, first established by retired general Ragıp Gümüşpala in 1961.
 It immediately adopted the galloping horse logo of the Democrat Party.

 The Justice Party quickly proved the most successful in consolidating the existing Democrat Party provincial organizations, particularly in the western regions of the country.
 The New Turkey Party, however, was initially more successful in eastern Turkey.
 In the 1961 elections, the two post-Democrat parties combined to win a very impressive 48.5% of the vote, 34.8% of which went to the Justice Party alone.
 The ruling generals, however, would not allow for a neo-Democrat government to replace the old order they had brought down.
 Instead they asked İsmet İnönü, whose Republican People's Party was the largest party with 36.7% of the vote, to form a coalition government.